News on field service management and optimization

 But that’s not all:

-• This break time is not necessarily paid, unless a company agreement or practice says otherwise.
+• This break time is not necessarily paid, unless otherwise agreed or customary in the company.

-• It can only be split up if specific provisions allow for it (collective agreement, company agreement, etc.).
+• It can only be split if specific provisions allow it (collective agreement, company agreement, etc.).

-• The employee must be able to actually rest during this period (no breaks during a client call or while traveling between sites).
+• The employee must be able to truly rest during this period (no break during a customer call or while traveling between two sites).

 💡 Good to know: A bathroom break or a call from school?
 These are “micro-breaks” often tolerated, but not recognized as legal break time.